-Exploring the police station, Leon comes under attack from a particularly nasty - yet exceptionally wellanimated - skinless foe Heralded only by a pained groaning, zombies lurch into the frame - just like a Romero film stunning post-apocalyptic tableau, with the player standing in front of a burning pile of wreckage.
+Exploring the police station, Leon comes under attack from a particularly nasty - yet exceptionally wellanimated - skinless foe stunning post-apocalyptic tableau, with the player standing in front of a burning pile of wreckage.
 Tongues of flame flicker in realtime and bathe the scene in an eerie red glow, even spreading to immolate any zombies that stray too close.
 Additionally, while the camera viewpoints remain fixed - using some classic George Romero-style approaches - to enhance the feeling of claustrophobia, the number of angles from which the action is viewed has been increased.
 Along with a significant advance in the resolution of the backdrops, the multiplicity of views combines with some impressively cinematic framing to create a far more involving game world than before.
 And with an increase in locations, and the new ability for characters to clamber over objects, the world is a far more interesting place to explore.
 Another (thankfully) noticeable